Road speed limits in the United Kingdom: Speed limiters

-Some other vehicles, especially light commercial or service vehicles, may be voluntarily fitted with limiters by their owners (either private businesspeople or company fleets), generally set at 60, 65, or 70 mph, though some ultralight citybound service vehicles may be limited to 50 mph or less.
+Some other vehicles, especially light commercial or service vehicles, may be voluntarily fitted with limiters by their owners (either private businesspeople or company fleets), generally set to various speeds between 90 km/h and 70 mph (112 km/h), though some mostly-citybound service and delivery vehicles may be limited to 50 mph or less.
+Likewise, some heavy goods vehicle operators choose to limit to 85 km/h or 80 km/h for fuel saving.
 In all cases, a warning sticker must be displayed on the rear of the vehicle.